retraceur/coeur/CONTRIBUTING.md

 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
 - You may want to **include screenshots or screen recordings** which help you demonstrate the steps or point out the part which the suggestion is related to.
 You can use [LICEcap](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and the built-in [screen recorder in GNOME](https://help.gnome.org/users/gnome-help/stable/screen-shot-record.html.en) or [SimpleScreenRecorder](https://github.com/MaartenBaert/ssr) on Linux.
 - **Explain why this enhancement would be useful** to most Retraceur users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

+### Suggesting Patches

+If you already know how to edit the code to fix a bug or add an enhancement, you can submit your patch using a [GitHub Pull Request](https://github.com/retraceur/coeur/pulls).

+### Improving The Documentation

+Retraceur’s documentation is managed from this repository: [github.com/retraceur/retraceur.github.io](https://github.com/retraceur/retraceur.github.io).
+If you have a basic knowledge of the Markdown language, you'll feel comfortable to write great documentation resources.
+Documentation contribution workflow is pretty similar to the Code contribution one.
+You can report [issues](https://github.com/retraceur/retraceur.github.io/issues) and/or suggest [improvements](https://github.com/retraceur/retraceur.github.io/pulls).

 <!-- omit in toc -->
 ## Attribution